Skip to main content

 Crucially, AMPK activation also initiates autophagy, the cellular “housekeeping” process where damaged organelles and misfolded proteins are broken down and recycled.
 This process is fundamental to long-term cellular health and is a key mechanism in longevity.

 The mTOR pathway, specifically the mTORC1 complex, sits at the heart of cellular growth.
-It integrates signals from growth factors (like IGF-1), (especially leucine), and cellular energy status.
+It integrates signals from growth factors (like IGF-1), amino acids (especially leucine), and cellular energy status.
 When conditions are favorable, mTORC1 activation drives a cascade of events leading to robust protein synthesis, cell growth, and proliferation.

 While essential for development and tissue repair, chronic, unchecked mTOR activation is associated with numerous age-related pathologies and a shortened healthspan, as it can inhibit autophagy and promote cellular senescence.